rotexsoft/slim-skeleton-mvc-app/documentation/QUICKSTART.md

 * **`src/views/hello/world.php`:** View file associated with the **`actionWorld`** method in **`src/controllers/Hello.php`**.

+* **`src/AppEnvironments.php`:** A class containing names for possible environments an application is running as defined as constants, one of which is returned in **config/env.php**.
+You can add more constants to this class to define custom environment names for your application.

 * **`src/AppErrorHandler.php`:** The ErrorHandler class registered with SlimPHP's ErrorMiddleware for handling all your application's errors.
 You can add extra logic like sending notification emails when errors occur and etc. in your application.
-See the **error_handler_class** entry in **./config/app-settings.php** and references to **error_handler_class** in **./config/routes-and-middlewares.php** for how this Handler is setup in this framework.
+See the **AppSettingsKeys::ERROR_HANDLER_CLASS** entry in **./config/app-settings.php** and references to **AppSettingsKeys::ERROR_HANDLER_CLASS** in **./config/routes-and-middlewares.php** for how this Handler is setup in this framework.

+* **`src/AppSettingsKeys.php`:** A class containing constants to be used as keys for items in **config/app-settings.php**.
+You can add more constants to represent keys for custom settings for your application.

+* **`src/ContainerKeys.php`:** A class containing constants to be used as keys for container items in **config/dependencies.php**.
+You can add more constants to represent keys for extra container items specific to your application.